 A. Companies Made Simple / Company Formation MadeSimple are specialist online companies formation agents and we make use of electronic filing facilities available from the Registrar of Companies.

-B. Provided you have complied with the formalities necessary to purchase a company from us (as explained in more detail in the FAQ’s) the Registrar of Companies will generally complete the incorporation within approximately 3 hours during normal working hours.
+B. Provided you have complied with the formalities necessary to purchase a company from us (as explained in more detail in the FAQ’s) the Registrar of Companies will generally complete the incorporation within approximately 1 day during normal operating times.
 However, we have no control over this process, which may take longer.

 C. You will also receive the documentation that we describe on the "In each package, you get:" section (for your relavent package) on this page: https://www.companiesmadesimple.com/company-formation-name-search.html

 D. In addition to the formation of the company and company documents described above, you may optionally order additional products depending upon the package you chose – Basic, Printed, Privacy, Comprehensive and Ultimate, together with any associated products.

 2.5 Services not included in product purchased by you from us online

 A. Our products do not include any of the following in respect of any of the packages we offer for sale online:

 Accountancy advisory services, tax advice, auditing of your books or other services not expressly mentioned.
 Please note that the maintenance of the statutory books of the company under the Printed, Privacy, Comprehensive or Ultimate packages does not include any of these services.
 You will need to arrange these separately and our associated firm of accountants, Westbury, would be pleased to quote you for this.

 Any advice on the suitability or adequacy of any company you may purchase from us for your intended purposes.